 D) SPL is low and time is low = very low SWOLF and inefficient swimming

-A) high spl and high time (ie slow) suggests a lot of drag and or inefficient catch.
-Scenario A swimmers can learn a lot from tracking SWOLF and watching it improve because experiencing either a lower SPL or a faster speed suggests they are improving swim efficiency
+A) When SPL and time are both high, it suggests a lot of drag or an inefficient catch.
+Swimmers in Scenario A can learn a lot by tracking SWOLF and observing its improvement.
+A decrease in SPL or an increase in speed indicates improved swim efficiency.

-B) as speed increases an expected and normal response of efficient swimming is for SPL to increase (SWOLF may stay the same).
-Scenario B swimmers can expect to see a lower SWOLF for their easier swimming and a higher SWOLF for their faster swimming, and should strive to find a more sustainable faster speed…and be happy with a higher SWOLF. (but to discover what it is, or more specifically what their SPL & Pace targets are for various training distances and /or race settings
+B) As speed increases, it’s normal for SPL to increase (SWOLF may remain the same) in efficient swimming.
+Swimmers in Scenario B can expect a lower SWOLF for slower swimming and a higher SWOLF for faster swimming.
+They should aim for a sustainable faster speed and be satisfied with a higher SWOLF while identifying their specific SPL and pace targets for different training distances or race settings.

-C) suggests very low stroke rate with lots of glide…little energy being put in compared for forward movement.
-Physiologically speaking a very efficient stroke (SWOLF may be the same is in scenario B).
-Scenario C swimmers should strive to increase their SWOLF, more specifically by increasing their tempo as they already have a very efficient stroke.
+C) Scenario C suggests a very low stroke rate with a significant amount of glide, indicating highly efficient swimming (SWOLF may be the same as in Scenario B).
+Swimmers in Scenario C should strive to increase their SWOLF by increasing their tempo since they already possess a highly efficient stroke.